Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Angie, I would say right now we're in what I would call an education phase.
 And the only thing that we know for a fact in New Jersey is that if New Jersey were to agree to the importance of nuclear from an environmental point of view, from a regional economy point of view, from a fuel resiliency point of view is that it would require legislation.
 And I just have a lot of confidence that New Jersey will give it serious thought.
 I mean, the issues are pretty clear here.
 If those assets are not earning their cost of capital over the long term or if they turn cash flow negative, we'll retire them.
 That will be a very painful decision given the impact it has on New Jersey, but, unfortunately, it's a very clear decision for us from a shareholder point of view.
 So, now, the question is how do policymakers feel about the increased emissions of NOx, SO2, CO2, single-fuel dependency.

 And I thank you for your question.
 This is not a slam against natural gas.
 This is not a projection that natural gas won't be abundant for decades to come.
 It's not a slam against renewables.
-This is the case for the value of fuel diversity, the value of not putting all your eggs in one basket, the value of something that does not have air emissions, the value of something that has (36:36) really good jobs, and obviously the laws of economics, supply and demand.
+This is the case for the value of fuel diversity, the value of not putting all your eggs in one basket, the value of something that does not have air emissions, the value of something that has, candidly, really good jobs, and obviously the laws of economics, supply and demand.
 You cannot remove 40% of the supply without having an increase in prices in New Jersey.
 And that's something New Jersey consumers should not like.

-So, once the plants become "uneconomic", they still have enormous value to New Jersey.
+So, once the plants become quote uneconomic, they still have enormous value to New Jersey.
 So that's what we're doing right now.
 We're just educating people about that.
 To us right now, they are still positive cash flow generators.

 Angie Storozynski - Macquarie Capital (USA), Inc.